New York City and Long Island Tapeable AM/FM Stations

 It

-is with great sadness that we learn about the passing of one of radio's great
+is with great sadness that we learned about the passing of one of radio's great

 entertainers and personalities, Jack Armstrong.
 After a week of hard work, lot's